 The next meeting of the group, on October 22, 1884, was held at Madison Square Garden in New York City.
-At that time, a Constitution and By-Laws was adopted and Major James M. Taylor became AKC’s first President.
-With no official headquarters, meetings were held in several different cities — principally New York, but also Cincinnati, Boston, and Newark, New Jersey.
+At that time, a Constitution and By-Laws were adopted and Major James M. Taylor became AKC’s first president.
+With no official headquarters, meetings were held in several different cities, principally New York, but also Cincinnati, Boston, and Newark, New Jersey.

 The following year, Belmont put the wheels in motion to produce a “gazette” by guaranteeing against any of the magazine’s losses for five years with his own personal security of $5,000 per year.
 In January 1889, the Gazette made its first appearance; survived those first five years without needing even a penny of Belmont’s support; has been published without interruption for over a century; and is one of the oldest dog magazines in existence.

 Sept 17, 1884: The first meeting of the AKC was held.The Constitution and Bylaws and Dog Show Rules were created, and Major James M. Taylor was elected as the first president.